hollow-bastian/poons/_pages/cv.md

 Education
 ======
-* Mastters in Library and Information Studies, Digital Humanities dual program (2023-present)
+* Masters in Library and Information Studies, Digital Humanities dual program (2023-present)
 * Masters in Library and Information Studies – University of Alberta (2022-2023)
 * Bachelor of Arts — University of Alberta, English / Film Studies (2015-2018)
 * Bachelor of Arts — MacEwan University, English / History=(2013-2018)